 The other must substitute clubs for hearts.

-Poems from The Last Parent (in print and/or audio) have featured in ARTEMISpoetry, Brittle Star, Poetic Voices, The BeZine, The Book of Love & Loss, Six British Poets and Six English Poets in Bucharest (Eng/Rom), and, forthcoming at January 17, the online text and audio journal Antiphon.
+Poems from The Last Parent sequence have featured (in print and/or audio) in 100 Vapour Trails (067), Antiphon, ARTEMISpoetry, Brittle Star, Poetic Voices, The BeZine, The Book of Love & Loss, Six British Poets and Six English Poets in Bucharest (Eng/Rom), and a second small bilingual collection Let It Come to Us All, translations by Prof Dr Lidia Vianu of the University of Bucharest, published in print by Integral and in an illustrated online version by Contemporary Literature Press.

 The Poetry on the Lake annual festival is run by Gabriel Griffin, and takes place in (occasionally near) Orta San Giulio, Novaro, east of the southern part of Lake Maggiore.